 Survivor pension: The deceased received or was eligible to receive a pension.
-The widow(er) was married to the deceased for at least 3 years.
+The widow(er) was married to the deceased for at least three years.

-Partial pension: A reduced pension is paid for each year of coverage for individuals with 25 to 49 weeks of contributions.
+Partial pension: A reduced pension is paid for each year of coverage for individuals with 25 to 49 weeks of contributions a year.